2022 Minnesota House of Representatives election: District 66A

 District 66A includes parts of north eastern Saint Paul as well as Roseville, Falcon Heights, and Lauderdale.
-Incumbent DFLer Alice Hausman is retiring.
-Leigh Finke, the DFL endorsed candidate, would become the first transgender member of the Minnesota Legislature if elected.
+Incumbent DFLer Alice Hausman retired.
+Leigh Finke, the DFL endorsed candidate, became the first transgender member of the Minnesota Legislature.

 District 66B

 House District 66B covers north central Saint Paul.
-Incumbent Athena Hollins is running for re-election.
+Incumbent Athena Hollins ran for re-election.

 District 67A

 District 67A includes the northeast corner of Saint Paul.
 The incumbent John Thompson failed to secure the DFL endorsement after a string of scandals.
 He received only 11% of the vote in the primary election, losing to Liz Lee.
+Following the primary, the Republican nominee, Beverly Peterson, died, and Scott Hesselgrave was chosen as the new nominee.

 District 67B

 District 67B covers the easternmost portion of Saint Paul.
-Incumbent Jay Xiong is running for re-election.
-He has was first elected in 2018.
+Incumbent Jay Xiong ran for re-election.
+He was first elected in 2018.